danielgallas/football-sweepstake/Readme.md

 https://coolors.co/47abdc-121218-27272d-dadde8-c7c7cd
 https://myfreelogomaker.com/brandkit/129244095/logo-files

+#### CURRENT STAGE OF DEVELOPMENT

+- Time to do a major clean up - Start working on Dashboard design - basic, basic, basic design (think about better design later)

 #### TO DO NOW:

+- Create a dashboard that is an empty shell
-- Time to do a major clean up:
+- Do a menu:
-  - Start developing the new Dashboard - get rid of the Admin page
-  - Start working on Dashboard design
+- Menu items:
+- Leaderboard
+- Last match
+- Next match
+- All matches by user
+- All matches by match

 ### AFTER THAT: